Himachal Pradesh Police baton-charge demonstrators protesting ‘illegal’ mosque in Shimla

 The authorities had issued prohibitory orders in the city’s Sanjauli area after a call for a protest march by Hindu organisations.

-The Himachal Pradesh Police on Wednesday used water cannons and baton-charged demonstrators protesting against an “illegal” mosque in Shimla’s Sanjauli area, ANI reported.
+The Himachal Pradesh Police on Wednesday used water cannons and baton-charged demonstrators protesting a mosque in Shimla’s Sanjauli area that they claimed was constructed illegally, ANI reported.

-The protestors, who were marching towards the mosque, breached the first layer of barricades set up by the police and clashed with the security forces near the Dhalli tunnel’s eastern entrance.
+The protestors, who were marching towards the mosque, breached the first layer of barricades set up by the police and clashed with the security forces.

-On Tuesday, the Shimla district administration issued prohibitory orders in Sanjauli after Hindu organisations gave a call for a protest march against the mosque, which they claim has been illegally constructed, PTI reported.
+On Tuesday, the Shimla district administration issued prohibitory orders in Sanjauli after Hindu organisations called for a protest march against the mosque, PTI reported.

-The orders were issued under section 163 of the Bharatiya Nagarik Suraksha Sanhita, which prohibits assembly of more than five persons and carrying of lethal weapons.

 Protests had erupted in Shimla over the legality of the mosque earlier this month.